msimms/OpenWorkoutWeb/README.md

 ### 0.28
 * Bug fixes with respect to python3
 * Added a 404 page for the cherrypy front end.
+* More work on run workout plan generation.

 ## Tech
 This software uses several other source projects to work properly: